 Patient Simulators Provide Realistic Learning Experiences

-What is High Fidelity Patient Simulation?
+What is Patient Simulation?

-The simulators have realistic features, such as:
+Our wireless adult, pediatric, obstetric and neonatal simulators have realistic features such as:

 - Blinking eyes with pupils that react to light